srinithigopinath/deepracerSDK/README.md

 ### TESTS
-#### Please see the test files for usage examples in more detail,Replace the IP-ADDRESS and Password with your own
+#### Please see the test files for usage examples in more detail.
+Replace the IP-ADDRESS and Password with your own